 Proud to CARE - our values for the way we want our staff to behave

-On 5th April 2017, we launched our Behaviours Framework - co-designed with our staff and service users - to ensure we live our values in all we do.
+We have launched our Behaviours Framework - co-designed with our staff and service users - to ensure we live our values in all we do.

-The Behaviours Framework takes each of the four values and provides five examples of behaviours that would demonstrate that we are adhering to those values in our day to day working lives.
+The Framework takes each of the four values and provides five examples of behaviours that would demonstrate that we are adhering to those values in our day to day working lives.

 The Framework is below:

 - Listening to others, considering their feelings and needs

 - Respecting and being responsive towards diversity and difference